 We called in sick and ate beignets at Brenda’s.
 We talked about the future in a totally new and different way.
 We laughed about our trip to Spain the next month and how I’d be puking on palazzos.
 Everything was technicolor.

-9 months later: Waiting on the new addition
+9 months later: Our new addition

 In the end, infertility is just a day by day thing we all find our own path through.
 For me, the toughest mental battle was one of comparison, wondering why it seemed so easy for everyone around me.
 (We lived in a four-unit house and every single one of neighbors got pregnant while we were trying.
 One of them moved out, someone else moved in, and they got pregnant.
-The rage was undeniable.)
+The frustration was undeniable.)

 But, you get through.
 Women are stronger than anyone gives us credit for.

 Our hidden stories are real and deep.
 And acting with empathy and kindness towards everyone is the only thing that matters – you never know who needs just a little more along the way.